Benefits of Quitting Masturbation: What Happens When You Stop (7-Day to 90-Day Timeline)

 Understanding Your Triggers: The Key to Stopping Masturbation

-Most people don’t masturbate just for physical pleasure.
-They turn to this habit for emotional reasons.
-So, before you try to quit, it helps to understand what drives you to masturbate.
+Most people don't masturbate just for physical pleasure.
+They turn to the habit for emotional reasons.
+Before you try to quit, identify what drives the urge.
 Are you bored?
-Feeling lonely or rejected?
+Lonely or rejected?
 Stressed, anxious, or procrastinating?

 Action Step

-Use the Urge Tracker in Quittr to log every time you feel the temptation.
-This helps you spot patterns, like nighttime loneliness or post-stress cravings.
+Use the Urge Tracker in Quittr to log every temptation.
+This surfaces patterns — nighttime loneliness, post-stress cravings, Sunday-afternoon boredom.

 Tip